otatebe/chfs/doc/chstagein.1.md

 : set 1 to enable asynchronous accesses.
 Default is 0.

 CHFS_RDMA_THRESH
-: RDMA transfer is used when the size is larger than or equal to CHFS_RDMA_THRESH.
+: RDMA transfer is used when the size is larger than CHFS_RDMA_THRESH.
+Zero means RDMA transfer is always used.  -1 means RDMA transfer is never used.
 Default is 32 KiB.

 CHFS_RPC_TIMEOUT_MSEC
-: RPC timeout in milliseconds
+: RPC timeout in milliseconds.
+Zero means no timeout.
+Default is 30000 milliseconds (30 seconds).

 CHFS_LOG_PRIORITY:
-: maximum log priority to report
+: maximum log priority to report.
+Default is notice.